flyrmyr/flytedesk/README.md

 School endpoints:

 	* Get: api/schools  --  gets an index of all school records
+	* Get: api/schools/export -- gets a csv of all school records - can accept an optional "school_ids" url parameter as a comma separated list of ids
 	* Post: api/schools  --  creates a record for a new school with request data (name, postal_code, circulation)
 	* Get: api/schools/{school_id}  --  gets the record for an idividual school
 	* Put: api/schools/{school_id}  --  updates the record for an idividual school with request data (name, postal_code, circulation)
 	* Delete: api/schools/{school_id}  --  deletes the record for an idividual school

 School-Product endpoints: